ptorru/octoml-cli-tutorials/README.md

 4. To run inferences against the container, follow our [demos](https://github.com/octoml/octoml-cli-tutorials/tree/main/tutorials#demos) to configure an appropriate `run.py` file for your specific model. `run.py` provides a standard schema on how to run inferences against the OctoML-deployed model, while requiring you to customize the pre- and post-processing code for your own model use case.

 ## Get access to model acceleration and benchmarking
 OctoML combines state-of-the-art compiler technologies (TVM, ONNX-RT, and others) to give you the best-performing package for any model.
-To access OctoML's acceleration and benchmarking services, you will need to [sign up for an OctoML account](https://learn.octoml.ai/private-preview) and create an API token.
+To access OctoML's acceleration and benchmarking services, you will need to [sign up for an OctoML account](https://learn.octoml.ai/private-preview) at which point you can [create an API token](https://app.octoml.ai/account/settings).

 1. `octoml setup acceleration`: Prompts you for information required for acceleration, including an OctoML API access token, hardware, and dynamic shape disambiguation.
 Populates the information into your input configuration file for downstream use in `octoml package` and `octoml deploy`.
 If you choose not to run setup, make sure to configure your input configuration file manually with the requisite fields for acceleration before calling `octoml package -e` or `octoml package -a`.